 Pairwise key hierarchy

-Except when preauthentication is used, the pairwise key hierarchy utilizes PRF-384 or PRF-512 to derive session-specific keys from a PMK, as depicted in Figure 11-24 (Pairwise key hierarchy).
-The PMK shall be 256 bits.
+Except when preauthentication is used, the pairwise key hierarchy utilizes PRF-384, PRF-512 or PRF-704 to derive session-specific keys from a PMK, as depicted in Figure 11-24 (Pairwise key hierarchy).
+When using AKM suite selector 00-0F-AC:<ANA-6>, the length of the PMK, PMK_bits, shall be 384 bits.
+With all other AKM suite selectors, the length of the PMK, PMK_bits, shall be 256 bits.
 The pairwise key hierarchy takes a PMK and generates a PTK.
 The PTK is partitioned into KCK, KEK, and temporal keys, which are used by the MAC to protect individually addressed communication between the Authenticator’s and Supplicant’s respective STAs.
 PTKs are used between a single Supplicant and a single Authenticator.

 Instruct the editor to modify figure 11-4 to replace “L(PTK, 0, 128) (KCK)” with “L(PTK, 0, KCK_bits) (KCK)”, “L(PTK, 128, 128) (KEK)” with “L(PTK, KCK_bits, KEK_bits) (KEK)” and “L(PTK,256,TK_bits) (TK)” with “L(PTK, KCK_bits+KEK_bits, TK_bits) (TK)”

 When not using a PSK, the PMK is derived from the MSK.
-The PMK shall be computed as the first 256 bits (bits 0–255) of the MSK: PMK  L(MSK, 0, 256).
-When this derivation is used, the MSK needs to consist of at least 256 bits.
+The PMK shall be computed as the first PMK_bitsbits (bits 0–PMK_bits) of the MSK: PMK  L(MSK, 0, PMK_bits).
 The PTK shall not be used longer than the PMK lifetime as determined by the minimum of the PMK lifetime indicated by the AS, e.g., Session-Timeout + dot1xAuthTxPeriod or from dot11RSNAConfigPMK--Lifetime.
 When RADIUS is used and the Session-Timeout attribute is not in the RADIUS Accept message, and if the key lifetime is not otherwise specified, then the PMK lifetime is -infinite.

-NOTE 1—If the protocol between the Authenticator (or AP) and AS is RADIUS, then the MS-MPPE-Recv-Key attribute (-vendor-id = 17; see Section 2.4.3 in IETF RFC 2548-1999 [B30]) is available to be used to transport the PMK to the AP.
+NOTE 1—If the protocol between the Authenticator (or AP) and AS is RADIUS, then the MS-MPPE-Recv-Key attribute (-vendor-id = 17; see Section 2.4.3 in IETF RFC 2548-1999 [B30]) is available to be used to transport the first 32 octets of the MSK to the AP, and the MS-MPPE-Send-Key attribute (vendor-id = 16; see Section 2.4.2 in IETF RFC 2548-1999 [B30]) is available to be used to transport the remaining 32 octets of the MSK.

 NOTE 2—When reauthenticating and changing the pairwise key, a race condition might occur.
 If a frame is received while MLME-SETKEYS.request primitive is being processed, the received frame might be decrypted with one key and the MIC checked with a different key.
 Two possible options to avoid this race condition are as follows: the frame might be checked against the old MIC key, and the received frames might be queued while the keys are changed.